 As the family moves down the road of health, the child starts to school and gets older, the mother finds work, etc. the needs of the family changes.
 We recognize the need for a Step Down intervention for this family, so that Dependency does not take root.

 To help us battle dependency, we now have the ability to step down the resources we are providing to Moms as they start moving toward sustainability.
 In the end, we will continue caring for the educational needs of children long term as well as providing spiritual support, life skills support and social work to Moms.

-With the need to turn away over 1,300 mothers just in our local district every year, we have hopes of starting other centers in other districts.
-We are prayerfully considering what it might take to see other Day Cares started that could impact other families living in impoverished areas throughout Ethiopia and perhaps even other nations.
+Because of lack of capacity, we are faced with turning away over 1,300 mothers just in our local district every year.
+With this need in mind, we have hopes of starting other centers in other districts while also continuing to grow in Kore’.
+Right now we are committed to grow by 40 families each year.
+We are also prayerfully considering what it might take to see other Day Cares started that could impact other families living in impoverished areas throughout Ethiopia and perhaps even other nations.

 In the meantime, we have been encouraged to be able to help resource other organizations who are starting day care centers in our area.
 We are grateful to see others answering this same call to see families preserved and orphans prevented.